anugrahsputra/qurani-app/README.md

 ## Features
 - [x] Complete Quran: Read the full Quran text with clear and easy-to-read formatting.
-- [x] Prayer Times: Stay informed with automatic prayer time notifications based on your location.
+- [x] Prayer Times: Stay informed with automatic prayer time based on your location.
-- [x] Audio Playback: Listen to recitations of the Quran by various Qaris, with options for full Surah or verse-by-verse playback.
+- [x] Audio Playback: Listen to recitations of the Quran with options for full Surah or verse-by-verse playback.
 - [x] Bookmarking: Save and revisit specific verses for later reference with the bookmarking feature.
 - [x] Social Sharing: Share Quran verses with friends and family on social media platforms.
-- [x] Tafsir: Access detailed explanations of the Quranic text with the Tafsir feature.
 - [x] Search: Quickly find specific surah.
 - [ ] Night Mode: Switch to a dark theme for reading in low-light conditions.
 - [ ] Localization: Support for multiple languages to cater to a global audience.